sahib/misc/the-vibes-that-i-summoned/slides.typ

 - Was that all?
 No, the implementation was minimal (as asked) but did not protect against DoS attacks like sending in big chunks.
 Claude did not fix that.
 - Here is where experience with security protocols came into play.
+- If you let Claude write tests: Immediately run the coverage viewer over it and check what it did miss.
+Ideally you add more tests then.

 Not all software has test suites of course, but most can be tested.